 Resource Challenges Addressed

 - Degraded fish and wildlife habitat

 - Poor water quality

 63RD STREET DUNE AND BEACH RESTORATION

 Location: Chicago, Ill.

-Approximate cost of project: $969,000, a portion of which was provided by the Great Lakes Restoration Initiative.
+Approximate cost: $969,000, a portion of which was provided by the Great Lakes Restoration Initiative

-Key partners (public and private): Great Lakes Restoration Initiative, U.S. Army Corps of Engineers, Chicago Park District, U.S. Environmental Protection Agency and numerous volunteers who planted native vegetation at the beach.
+Key partners: Great Lakes Restoration Initiative, U.S. Army Corps of Engineers, Chicago Park District, U.S. Environmental Protection Agency and numerous volunteers who planted native vegetation at the beach

 Types of jobs created:Landscape architects, biologists, ecologists, heavy equipment operators and general laborers